arnegroskurth/TempFile/README.md

 $tempFile = new TempFile();

-// TempFile inherits all commonly available file-functions from SplFileObject
+// TempFile offers all commonly used file-related functions including fread, fwrite, ftell, fseek and feof.
 $tempFile->fwrite('Hello World!');

 // Construct response object and write to stdout